Homemade Snickers Bars - How to make your own healthy Snickers bars, made with natural, real food ingredients!

 October is my favorite month.
 Halloween, scary movies, costumes, pumpkins, ghosts, and witches galore!

 Before my husband and I began dating, we worked together at a local health food store, and it was there that we connected on our love for all things 'gore' (our first date was to see Hostel!).

-My husband's favorite candy is a Snickers bars, so I knew I needed to make a healthy version.
+And because my husband's favorite candy is a Snickers bars, I knew I needed to make a healthy version for him (and me!).